 It could also be a good idea to purchase a written-off car for a project.
 If you’ve been aching to build a track-ready sports car but don’t have the money to cut apart and strip a full-price model, check places like eBay or Gumtree for written off cars.

 If you’re looking to buy a Cat S or N car for everyday use, it’s worth getting a third party like the RAC or the AA to check the car out before you buy.
 Even the best-repaired vehicles could well be hiding issues beneath a perfect exterior.
 Prices often start from just £99 for an inspection, so it’s money well spent.

 Insuring written-off cars can be more expensive, most companies will cover you, but some can be picky.
-You’re also likely to pay higher premiums for cover.
-You also may have to submit an engineers report, which is basically a health check to say the car is roadworthy and safe before you’ll be insured.
+You’re also likely to pay higher premiums for coverage.
+You also may have to submit an engineer’s report, which is basically a health check to say the car is roadworthy and safe before you’ll be insured.

 So while you’ll save a healthy amount by buying a write-off, you could end up paying more than you think in the long run when you take into account inspections and higher insurance premiums.

 Written-off cars appeal to a small number of car buyers, most just want peace of mind and reliability.